sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1611	Minimum One Bit Operations to Make Integers Zero    		56.6%	Hard
+given a number n, you can
+- change 0th bit
+- change ith bit if (i-1)th bit is 1 and (i-2)th to 0th bit are all 0.
+return min number operations to reduce n to 0. bfs will expand exponentially and will TLE. consider case 2^k and try to find the relation:
+001->0, 1 ops
+010->011->001->000, 3 ops
+100->101->111->110->010->011->001->000, 7 ops
+2^k, need 2^(k+1)-1 ops.
+1xxxx->....->11000->10000->....->0 The number is decreasing.
+1xxxx to 11000 needs subprob(1xxxx^11000):
+if it is 11xxx, then it is same to convert xxx to 000 if it is 10xxx, then it is same to convert 0xxx to 1000 and the op needed is subprob(1000)+subprob(xxx).
+1000 to 0 is same as from 0 to 1000.

+Now suppose we want to know the number of operations for 1110 to become 0.
+We know it takes 15 operations for 0 to become 1000, and it takes 4 operations for 1000 to become 1110.
+We get the solution by 15 - 4.
+Note that 4 here is the number of operations from 1000 to become 1110, which is the same as the number of operations from 000 to 110 (ignoring the most significant bit), and it can be computed recursively.
+The observation gives us: minimumOneBitOperations(1110) + minimumOneBitOperations(0110) = minimumOneBitOperations(1000).

+->>

 <<-1621	Number of Sets of K Non-Overlapping Line Segments    		41.3%	Medium
 give a list of positions on a line and number k. number of ways to draw k non-overlapping segments, each segment at least has two points. dp approach: dp[k,i]: number of points<2 all 0. k=1, C(n,2)